 PLEASE USE PHEA'S CODE (410293) WHEN REGISTERING FOR THE PSAT, SAT OR ACT.
 This is the high school code - do not use the generic home school code they may give you.
 If your student qualifies for the Palmetto Fellows Scholarship, the Commission on Higher Education requires us to send an official high school score report - not the student report the family receives.
 If you use our code, we automatically receive this score report.
 If you do not use the code and have to request a copy be sent to us, they will charge you a fee to do so.

 Twice during the year we have the privilege of nominating seniors who are at the top of their class for the state's Palmetto Fellows Scholarship.
 The December nomination is for any senior who meets the PFS requirements during their sophomore or junior year.
 They must be in the top 6% of their class and earn either an SAT score of 1200 or above (combined math and critical reading scores) or an ACT of 27.
-Alternately, if they earn a 1400 or above on the SAT or a 32 or above on the ACT they qualify regardless of their position in the class rank.With the start of a new school year we begin the process again.
-We just received the information from the Commission on Higher Education and will be contacting families with qualifying seniors soon.
-We currently have 10 seniors who qualify as well as several students who are very close to qualifying based on test scores.
+Alternately, if they earn a 1400 or above on the SAT or a 32 or above on the ACT they qualify regardless of their position in the class rank.For the 2014-2015 school year, we had 10 students qualify during the early submission.
+We have four more to nominate this spring and several potential scholars.
+Our senior class size is 127 so over 10% of our class qualified for this scholarship.

 If you are looking for Pennsylvania Higher Education Assistance Agency (PHEAA) try this weblink: http://www.pheaa.org